KaraM-99/KaraM-99/README.md

 ## 🚀 Goals
 - Get certified in AWS Cloud & AI
 - Build real-world projects combining cloud and AI
 - Contribute to open-source cloud/AI tools
-- Launch a blog to document and share my learning journey
 - Move to the US to study and grow my tech career 🇺🇸

 ## 🌟 Fun Facts